automenta/mb7/doc/README.vsn.md

 ---

-# SemanticScribe: A Living Workspace in 2026
+# Netention: A Living Workspace in 2026

-It’s early 2026, and **SemanticScribe** is blossoming into a decentralized, tag-driven workspace that feels like a natural extension of human thought.
+It’s early 2026, and **Netention** is blossoming into a decentralized, tag-driven workspace that feels like a natural extension of human thought.
 Born from a vision to unify content and meaning, it’s maturing into a tool where users craft, collaborate, and connect ideas through **NObjects**—universal canvases shaped by **Tags**.
 As we refine this design, its semantic matching capabilities and integration with cutting-edge language models are setting it apart,